cjacker/opensource-toolchain-msp430/README.md

 ## UART BSL flashing
 TI provide bsl scripter for some new MSP430 model, it support UART/I2C flashing but still need a special adatper or a special designed circuit.

-If you want to use general USB to TTL UART adapter, you should apply some patches to bsl scripter and rebuilt it by yourself.
+If you want to use general USB to TTL UART adapter, you should apply some patches to bsl scripter and rebuilt it yourself.

-The code changes is described at https://github.com/gbhug5a/CP2102-with-BSL-Scripter-for-MSP430 and I implement the TEST/RESET signal control for Linux, since the upstream codes from TI leave them unimplemented for Linux.
+The code changes is described at https://github.com/gbhug5a/CP2102-with-BSL-Scripter-for-MSP430 and I implement the TEST/RESET signal control for Linux, the upstream codes from TI leave them unimplemented for Linux.

 The BSL Scripter is a command line tool to communicate with the bootloader (BSL) on an MSP430™ or SimpleLink™ MSP432™ microcontroller.